 This course covers the basic elements and organizing principles of two-dimensional design and color theory.
 Students will gain a working knowledge of these design issues as they relate to both fine art and the applied arts.
 Through classroom instruction and hands-on demonstrations, students will develop a verbal and visual vocabulary.
 Using various materials and tools of the trade, we will explore the various formal elements and principles through a series of thought-provoking projects.
 There will be assigned readings, followed by quizzes and independent explorations executed through a sketchbook journal which will enhance understanding of design issues.

-This course is enhanced and can be reviewed on Canvas.
-The final exam will be on line.
+This course is enhanced and can be reviewed on CANVAS.
+All quizzes and The final exam will be on line.
+There are also two discussions to partake in.

 Methods of Evaluation